stuffmc/itc/README.txt

 As soon as this status changes, the app will display a message, make beeps, and speak the message.

 It will *repeat* this in a loop ;-) until you break and restart the script.
-This is to ensure the "It's okay, I'll do something factor!
+This is to ensure the "It's okay, I'll do something" factor!
 You basically start the script once per Status change.

 PS: Obviously, this is a *very* basic solution, but for now, it's enough for me ;) Feel free to fork me!